 Provision for pupils with SEND is a matter for the school as a whole.
 The Governing Board, in consultation with the Headteacher, has a legal responsibility for determining the policy and provision for pupils with special educational needs and for monitoring its impact.
-It maintains a general overview and has an appointed representative who takes particular interest in this aspect of the school.
+It maintains a general overview and has an appointed representative who takes particular interest in this aspect of the school and regularly monitors the provision in partnership with the Inclusion Manager and Headteacher.